 What Is An STO’s Standard Process?

 The first step, preparation, involves developing a business plan that promotes the company’s product.
 These plans highlight the benefits for investors and other relevant information.
 The amount of information depends on the legal requirements set by a region’s regulatory body.

 In the second step, developers and companies must begin designing the token.
-They need to decide its price, quantity, and the rights associated with owning it.
+They must decide its price, quantity, and the rights associated with owning it.
 They also need to prepare all regulatory requirements.

-The third step involves the company finding platforms to launch their token.
-This includes analyzing the best blockchain technology, financial institution partnerships, and custodians to hold on to investor fees.
+The third step involves the company finding platforms to launch its token.
+This includes analysing the best blockchain technology, financial institution partnerships, and custodians to hold on to investor fees.